Paint to breath ..Painting came to me after an accident that led to coma. Born with an artistic soul, I see brushes as openers to new worlds.

 Believe in hope ...Notre Dame de Vie garden in Mougins, where Picasso ended his life and where is humbly exhibited one of my paintings.
 Painting is also about connecting heaven and earth.

-Not only is he the patron of cities I love such as Paris, Brussels and Kyiv,
+Not only is he the patron of cities where she lived, such as Paris, Brussels and Kyiv,

-but he is also believed to weigh souls
+but he is most of all also believed to weigh souls

 when they present themselves "upstairs".